 When will I hear the result of the auditions?

-A few days after the choral audition you will receive an email telling you whether you have reached a standard to be considered for a choral scholarship at Oxford.
+A few days after the online choral audition you will receive an email telling you whether you have reached a standard to be considered for a choral scholarship at Oxford.
 Of course this refers only to the choral scholarship, since there has been no academic interview at this stage.
 You will then need to submit your UCAS application by the deadline of 15 October.

 Remember that a successful choral scholarship audition does not automatically mean that you will be offered a choral scholarship.
 Although, as a result of that successful audition, you merit further consideration for a choral scholarship, you must now be considered on academic merit for your proposed course at Oxford.
 You should also note that there can be no guarantee of an offer of a choral scholarship, even if you are successful in gaining an offer of an academic place at an Oxford college: among the choral candidates retained from the September auditions by a particular college there may be a range of vocal ability; inevitably, colleges will fill their choral scholarship vacancies in December with the strongest singers who also gain an academic place at that point.
 It is only after the full admission procedure and academic interview in December that you will hear whether you have been offered a choral scholarship.